mpicbg-csbd/unet-smfish-seg/notes/notes.md

 We can fix this problem by making sure that we use the correct version of scikit_image.
 See tests/warp.py and the way it uses pkg_resources and sys.path.
 NOTE: that I couldn't find any way having python3 *prefer* my .local site-packages over the main one in /sw/apps without adding it explicitly to the head of the list at runtime. $PYTHONPATH adds it to the END of the list, which is not good enough.

-# GONE.
-PROBLEM: I'm getting divide-by-zero errors when running prediction after training.
+# PROBLEM: divide by zero when combining patchwise predictions.

 But I can see many places where I would divide by zero... is this actually a problem?
 You can divide one numpy array by another, where you divide 0/0 you get a nan.
 1/0 gives inf. -1/0 gives -inf.
+It sometimes gives me a RuntimeWarning, but other times it stops my program!

 # SOLVED: PROBLEM: prediction still has square artifacts, but only visible on weak/untrained models.